ACOUSTIC TRIANGLE

 exquisite Trois Poèmes de Stephane Mallarmé.
 Our third

-album Resonance features some more of Gwilym's fine compositions,
+album Resonance (ABCD 5017) features some more of Gwilym's fine compositions,

 including the classically-inspired Ritual and the jumpy Fundero.